Stripe System Design Interview: What the Financial Bar Actually Tests

 The phone screen and general coding round use CoderPad with live execution.
 Difficulty is LeetCode medium, mostly arrays, hash maps, and strings.
 The filter is not whether you solve the problem.
 It is whether your code would survive a real code review.

 Stripe interviewers flag single-letter variable names, missing error handling, functions that do more than one thing, and no edge case coverage.
-One candidate was rejected with feedback reading "solved the problem but code quality concerns."
-The algorithm was correct.
-The variable names were x, y, and res.
-This is what makes Stripe different from most interviews where a passing solution is a passing solution.
+The composite rejection note that circulates among candidates is "solved the problem but code quality concerns": correct algorithm, variables named x, y, and res.
+Most interviews treat a passing solution as a passing solution.
+Stripe doesn't.

 A Focused Prep Plan